AlignGPT-VL/AlignGPT/README.md

 ## Evaluation

 We conduct evaluation on 12 benchmarks.
 The dataset to be evaluated is placed in `./playground/data/eval`.
-Please download the `eval.zip` from Baidu Cloud Disk and unzip to `./playground/data/eval`.
+Please download the `eval.zip` from Alibaba Cloud Disk and unzip to `./playground/data/eval`.
 It contains custom annotations, scripts, and prediction files for AlignGPT.
 Here, we demonstrate how to evaluate the performance of our model on `MME` dataset.
 We use the following command to run the evaluation stage:
 ```
 CUDA_VISIBLE_DEVICES=0 bash scripts/eval/mme.sh
 ```